Stay up to date on upcoming events, deadlines, news, and more by signing up for our newsletters!

 In 2021, the Entrepreneurial Institute announced the creation of the NYU Technology Venture Program (TVP) to fund and support technology commercialization by teams of NYU faculty, PhD students, postdocs, and researchers.
 Given the similarity of vision and scope for both the I-Corps and TVP, we are combining and aligning them to provide even more robust support, training and funding (over $100,000) for the commercialization of NYU research and innovations.

 The first step is participation in the NYU Technology Venture Workshop (TVW), which is held several times a year (via Zoom - open to Global participants).
 In the TVW, teams of faculty entrepreneurs and their PhD/postdoc teams will learn how to test the commercial potential of their research.
 Upon successful completion of the TVW, all participating teams are eligible to and encouraged to apply to the NSF I-Corps Program.
-Upon the successful completion of NSF I-Corps, teams will be invited to apply to the NYU Technology Venture Accelerator (more on the TVA below).
+Upon the successful completion of NSF I-Corps, teams will be invited to apply to the NYU Technology Venture Accelerator (TVA).

 This new approach brings three additional benefits to participating NYU researchers: